Project Development Grants

 If an organization receives a Production Grant as the sole or Lead Applicant in a given year, that organization must skip a review cycle before submitting another request for a Production Grant as the sole or Lead Applicant.
 An applicant supported for one phase of a project’s development process may apply in a future funding cycle for a later stage of its development.

 Only a not-for-profit NAMT member theatre may apply for a grant, and each may submit only one application a year as a sole or Lead Applicant.
-As most musicals are developed over time with the contributions of several organizations, the panelists reviewing the applications will give priority consideration to consortium requests.
+As most musicals are developed over time with the contributions of several organizations, the panelists reviewing the applications will give priority consideration to co-production requests.
 We believe that partnerships formed at the inception of a project will enhance planning and efficiency, create and deepen relationships, and build strong producing networks.

 For the 2023-2024 cycle, we anticipate awarding 3-4 Production Grants ($10,000 each) and 2-3 Project Development Grants ($5,000 each) though final grant decisions are reserved for the review panel and subject to board approval.